Coiot/cbr-main/src/albums/s2/episode29.md

 - scene_number: 43
   scene_title: "The promise of vacation"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode29-scene43.jpg
   narration: "<p>A Nigerian cavalry commander slams his horse into the gates of Catina.
-"We're almost there, boys!
+“We're almost there, boys!
 Just a little more horsepower!
-Make Babalawo proud!"
+Make Babalawo proud!”
 Awolowo, hearing the positive tidings from the frontlines, orders for a lovely holiday resort to be constructed for his men, so they can do a bit of relaxing at the beach once all the fighting is over.
 It’s totally not a dystopian totalitarian megaproject or anything.</p>"
 - scene_number: 44
   scene_title: "Clash of ideologies"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode29-scene44.jpg